by Shoaib Sufi, Community Lead

 Tips for writing collaborative speed blogs

-Blogs are written but you may sometimes choose a different format
+Speed blogs are normally written pieces but you may sometimes choose a different format.

 Ideally your speed blog will be a written piece with a picture (max 2) and contain some links and references.
 In terms of word count you are aiming for between 500 and 1200 words.